 Current solar technology has its weaknesses, however.
 While the energy production itself is environmentally friendly, the creation of the panels generally is not.
 And the efficiency of today’s panels is fairly low – with generally less than 30% of the available solar energy being converted into usable power.
 The majority of the energy is either reflected or converted into waste heat.
 That low efficiency means that solar power is impractical for many applications where the exposed area is limited.
 Solar vehicles, for example, are generally not feasible because there just isn’t enough radiated energy striking the exposed surfaces to provide the power required for operation, particularly given the relatively low efficiency of solar conversion.

 As all of us working in electronics know, light accounts for only a small part of the electromagnetic spectrum.
-Those who have worked with solar energy also understand that only a small portion of the light spectrum can be converted to energy by silicon PV cells.
+SEM Power says those who have worked with solar energy also understand that only a small portion of the light spectrum can be converted to energy by silicon PV cells.
 The remaining spectrum is either reflected, or absorbed and converted into waste heat.
 This accounts for the low efficiency of today’s solar panels.

 Now, let’s take a little trip down memory lane – back to what was possibly the first electronic project many of us ever did.
 Yep, a crystal radio.
 The crystal radio is a shockingly simple contraption consisting of an antenna and a crystal (often a germanium diode) that acts as a bandpass filter and rectifier.
 The circuit is tuned to the desired frequency, and the RF energy is captured and does the useful work of driving a speaker or earphone coil – producing sound.
 Crystal radios gather their power directly from the radiated energy of the radio transmission – they require no external power to operate.